graphitedesignlabs/visualdiff/README.md

 =====

 A tool for comparing similar PDFs and highlighting differences.
-Renders an output PDF with unchanged details in grey-black, additions in blue and subtractions in red.
+The system reduces both PDFs to greyscale and renders an output PDF with additions in blue, subtractions in red, and unchanged areas in grey.

 Example
 -------